 - a detailed financial summary showing how the Award was expended, including copies of receipts and

 2017: Dr SallyAnn Harbison, a DNA specialist from ESR, NZ.
-SallyAnn traveled to London and Amsterdam in May 2018 to learn more about the practical applications of massively parallel sequencing in forensic science (including development of quality standards), next generation sequencing technology, and current developments/future research in mRNA typing for body fluid ID in routine casework.
+SallyAnn travelled to London and Amsterdam in May 2018 to learn more about the practical applications of massively parallel sequencing in forensic science (including the development of quality standards), next-generation sequencing technology, and current developments/future research in mRNA typing for body fluid ID in routine casework.
 SallyAnn’s full report can be found here.

 2016: Dr Greta Frankham, a post doctoral researcher at the Australian Centre for Wildlife Genomics.
-Greta traveled to Europe in 2017 to attend the Society for Wildlife Forensic Science meeting, and visit colleagues in other wildlife forensics laboratories.
+Greta travelled to Europe in 2017 to attend the Society for Wildlife Forensic Science meeting and visit colleagues in other wildlife forensics laboratories.

 2012: Dr Runa Daniel, a forensic geneticist at the Victoria Police Forensic Services Centre.
 In early 2013 Dr Daniel visited a variety of molecular laboratories in the USA and Spain to strengthen her expertise in DNA-based intelligence tools.